Radiographic Analysis (X-Ray)

 | Capture Date | Feb 15, 2022 | 13:49:30 |

 Under the principles established by the 21st Century Cures Act and SWGDE forensic standards, original DICOM data is considered the "Primary Evidence."
-Prior to this year, these dentists insisted on substituting lower-resolution exports, effectively preventing the authentication of sensor-level metadata, a practice recognized in forensic circles as a barrier to independent verification.
+Prior to this year, both Advantage Dental and Roots Dental insisted on substituting lower-resolution exports, effectively preventing the authentication of sensor-level metadata.